TheSeaweedMonster/CSharp-Manual-Mapper/README.md

 This will inject your DLL or binary file safely  without any ties to the module <br>
 whatsoever (it is virtually allocated into the process).
 So, it is far more effective and less detectable than traditional LoadLibrary methods.

-That being said, some games might detect the presence of virtually allocated memory with PAGE_EXECUTE privileges (this would most likely apply to using LoadLibrary as well)
+That being said, some games might detect the presence of virtually allocated memory with PAGE_EXECUTE privileges (this would apply even more-so to using LoadLibrary)